Get Custom Pricing

 - Fully Automatic Aero-Composite Halogen Daytime Running Headlamps w/Delay-Off

 - LED Brakelights

-- Radio: Composition Color AM/FM -inc: 6.5" touchscreen, USB input, 6-speaker sound system, VW App-Connect smartphone integration and interface w/Apple CarPlay, Android Auto and MirrorLink, capability for in-vehicle 4G LTE enabled Wi-Fi (cellular data plan required; includes limited trial), capability for VW Car-Net services (capabilities for certain services vary; requires enrollment or subscription),and Bluetooth connectivity
+- Radio: Composition Color AM/FM -inc: 6.5" touchscreen, USB input, 6-speaker sound system, VW App-Connect smartphone integration and interface w/Apple CarPlay, Android Auto and MirrorLink, capability for in-vehicle 4G LTE enabled Wi-Fi (cellular data plan required; includes limited trial), capability for VW Car-Net services (capabilities for certain services vary; requires enrollment or subscription),and Bluetooth connectivity (for compatible devices)

 - Radio w/Seek-Scan, Clock, Speed Compensated Volume Control, Steering Wheel Controls and Radio Data System